Nandaka/PixivUtil2/readme.md

 - RawJSONFilter

   Enter the JSON keys which you want to filter out.
 Keys are seperated by a comma.
-- writeSeriesJSON
+- includeSeriesJSON

   Set to `True` to export the series information to JSON.
+Non-series artwork doesn't have this info.
   The filename is following `filenameSeriesJSON` + .json.
 - writeImageXMP